Suggestions for Justice Verma Committee for Safety and Security of Women

 CrPC and Indian Evidence Act should be rewritten with a view to striking a balance between the ‘need to ensure that no innocent person gets punished’ and ‘securing speedy justice not only for the victims of heinous crimes like rape but also other serious crimes’.

-Courts are overloaded with work leading to delays in conclusion of trials.
+Courts are overloaded with work causing delays in conclusion of trials.
 Part of the problem can be attributed to the indiscriminate grant of adjournments, which not only increase court work but also give undue benefit to the accused and discourage the victims helping in the prosecution of such crimes.
 This tendency should be curbed by making appropriate provisions in procedural law.

 Police accountability should be enforced through legal provisions.
 For this to happen in a pragmatic way police should be enabled to execute their duty efficiently without any outside interference.
 Crime prevention and crime investigation should be segregated and the later should be put into specialized and professionally trained hands with full infrastructural support and full accountability, as well, to the courts.
 Courts should be mandated to monitor this activity.